pfoundation/p.foundation/OpenIX/03-technicalStandards.md

 The exchange fabric is non‑blocking at line rate.
 OpenIX monitors for excessive broadcasts or unknown‑destination flooding and applies MAC filtering and storm control to keep these to a minimum.

-Participants must not send continuous high‑rate broadcast or multicast traffic, as doing so degrades service for others and violates the AUP.
+Participants must not send continuous high‑rate broadcast or multicast traffic, as this degrades service for others and violates the AUP.

 ## Clock and Synchronization